SunPower/pvfactors/pvfactors/docs/developer/how_to.rst

 Calculate irradiance terms
 --------------------------

 After creating a PV array object, the user can calculate all of the irradiance terms described in the problem formulation.
-There are two options for this, but they will both write the ouputs of the calculation into the ``surface_registry``.
+The ouputs of the calculation will be written into the ``surface_registry``.
+The approach builds on top of the Perez diffuse light transposition model.
-| The first option is to use the ``calculate_radiosities_simple`` method, which assumes that the whole sky dome is isotropic.

-.. automethod:: pvarray.Array.calculate_radiosities_simple
-   :noindex:

-| The second option is to use the ``calculate_radiosities_perez`` method, which uses the Perez diffuse light decomposition model to calculate luminance and other related terms.
-This method is more accurate.

 .. automethod:: pvarray.Array.calculate_radiosities_perez
    :noindex: